 Last year Oracle announced a new release train for Java and this new schedule really changes how companies will work with Java in the (near) future.
 Before we have a deep dive into the new release model we will take a look back at how Java releases have been done and how they have been adopted in the past until today.

 Until now it was (for most developers) fairly simple to build and run an application on a supported version of Java.
-Till Java 8 all version had a quite long lifetime and free updates were still provided after the next version was released.
-Based on this the period in which a company could safely update Java to the newest version was quite long.
+Until Java 8 all version had a quite long lifetime and free updates were still provided after the next version was released.
+Thus, the period in which a company could safely update Java to the newest version was quite long.
 The following diagram shows a time graph of the last Java releases and the time of its official support by oracle.

 As you can see in the diagram the free support of a Java version was quite long and the timespan in which 2 versions were supported in parallel was long enough to plan and handle a migration of your software to the newest Java version.
 Even if this period was to short based on some constraints it was possible to extend it by buying commercial support for a Java version.

-As already said all this will change in the future based on the new release train for Java.
+As already said all this will change in the future because of the new release train for Java.
 The following image shows the release train as it was announced by Oracle.

-Starting with Java 9 most Java version will only have a lifetime of 6 month.
-After this period no more updates will be provided for the version.
-Even if you have a commercial contract with Oracle you won’t get any additional updates for Java 9 or 10 after this 6 months.
-Next to this all 3 years a LTS (long term support) version of Java will be released.
+Starting with Java 9 most Java version will only have a lifetime of 6 months.
+Updates won’t be provided for the version after this period.
+Even if you have a commercial contract with Oracle you won’t get any additional updates for Java 9 or 10 after these 6 months.
+Plus, all 3 years a LTS (long term support) version of Java will be released.
 The first version with LTS support will be Java 11 that is scheduled for fall 2018.
 This LTS version will provide a commercial support with updates for 8 years.
-The most important fact is that updates for LTS version can only be accessed and used by people that buy commercial support at Oracle.
-Based on my daily work I would say that most companies that create software based on Java do not have commercial support today since the release train of Java was quite „friendly“ and an adoption of the newest version was easily possible.
+The most important fact is that updates for LTS versions can only be accessed and used by people that buy commercial support at Oracle.
+My experience is that today most companies that develop Java based software do not have commercial support since the release train of Java was quite „friendly“ and an adoption of the newest version was easily possible.

-Next to this there is another important change in the licence model of the Oracle JDK.
-So far most developers simply downloaded a single Java version from Oracle (JRE or JDK) and installed it into all environments (development, testing and production).
-Starting with Java 11 the Oracle JDK is restricted to development and testing environments.
+But there is another important change in the licence model of the Oracle JDK.
+So far, most developers simply downloaded a single Java version from Oracle (JRE or JDK) and installed it into all environments (development, testing and production).
+Starting with Java 11, the Oracle JDK is restricted to development and testing environments.
 Oracle JDKs may only be used in production if you buy the commercial support.
-Oracle will provide Java builds based on OpenJDK for free which can be use in production.
+Instead, Oracle will provide Java builds based on OpenJDK for free which can be used in production.
 But for the official Oracle JDK the real roadmap will look like this:

 Why is Oracle doing this?

 There is a second point that will provide a big benefit to Oracle.
-With the new schedule the period in which Oracle needs to provide free support for more than 1 Java version is completely gone.
-Based on this companies need to plan migration to new Java versions in a much stricter way than before.
+With the new schedule, the period in which Oracle needs to provide free support for more than 1 Java version is completely gone.
+Therefore, companies need to plan migrating to new Java versions in a much stricter way than before.
 Because of internal constraints, like resources, not all companies will be able to update to a new Java version every 6 months.
-Here Oracle provides an extended commercial support model for companies to use the LTS version of Java much longer than 6 month and receive bugfixes and security updates after the end of the public support.
+That’s why Oracle provides an extended commercial support model for companies to use the LTS version of Java much longer than 6 months and to receive bugfixes and security updates after the end of the public support.
 Since the commercial support might become an important option for several companies in the near future we will have a deeper look at its conditions and price now.

 What is Oracles price for commercial support of Java?

-The following table shows the price for the “Java SE Subscription” that cost is based on the processor count:
+The following table shows the price for the “Java SE Subscription” (based on number of processors):

-Next to this model that is usable for Java on the server Oracle provides a special support for Java on the desktop.
-Here the price for the commercial support is based on the number of users / client terminals.
+In addition to this model (for Java on the server), Oracle provides a special support for Java on the desktop.
+In this case, the price for the commercial support is based on the number of users / client terminals.
 The following table shows the cost for the “Java SE Desktop Subscription” model: